SerNet/verinice-veo/README.md

 Each JSON has to be valid against a JSON schema, possibly defined by clients, in particular unknown to the developer.
-To define a common base for all such veo JSON schemas a meta schema is defined.
+To define a common base for all such veo JSON schemas a meta schema is defined, see [META-SCHEMA.md](META-SCHEMA.md)

 ## Database
 Entity–relationship model of the database: